Haivision/srt-rfc/draft-sharabayko-srt.md

   - 0: None or KEKI indexed crypto context;
   - 1: AES-ECB (Reserved, not supported);
-  - 2: AES-CTR {{SP800-38A}}
+  - 2: AES-CTR {{SP800-38A}};
-  - 3: AES-CBC (Reserved, not supported).
+  - 3: AES-CBC (Reserved, not supported);
+  - 4: AES-GCM (Galois Counter Mode), starting from v1.6.0.

+If AES-GCM is set as the cipher, AES-GCM MUST also be set as the message authentication code algorithm (the Auth field).

 Authentication (Auth): 8 bits, value = {0}.
-: This is a fixed-width field for specifying a message authentication code algorithm:
+: This is a fixed-width field for specifying a message authentication code (MAC) algorithm:

-  - 0: None or KEKI indexed crypto context.
+  - 0: None or KEKI indexed crypto context;
+  - 1: AES-GCM, starting from v1.6.0.

+If AES-GCM is selected as the MAC algorithm, it MUST also be selected as the cipher.

 Stream Encapsulation (SE): 8 bits, value = {2}.
 : This is a fixed-width field for describing the stream encapsulation: